giantswarm/schema/README.md

 ## Contents

+- [clustername](clustername/): String property to specify the name of a workload cluster.

 - [image](image/): To specify a (Docker) container image to use in a container environment, plus additional information like a pull policy (Kubernetes specific).

 - [labelvalue](labelvalue/): String to be used as a Kubernetes resource label value.